 TIPA’s vision is for flexible packaging to have the same end-of-life organic matter has, while also offering consumers and brands the same durability, transparency and shelf life they have come to expect from conventional plastics.

-Yet, compostable packaging can only succeed if it has all the same specifications and performance specifications provided by conventional plastic packaging.
-In addition, compostable packaging should also seamlessly fit into today’s ease of logistics and scalable manufacturing practices.
-This is the flexible packaging TIPA’s invention has created.
+Yet, compostable packaging can only succeed if it has the same performance specifications provided by conventional plastic packaging.
+In addition, compostable packaging should also seamlessly fit into today’s methodology of logistics and manufacturing practices.

 The Flexible Packaging Challenge

 Plastic used for food and beverage packaging makes up two-thirds of the world’s plastic waste.
 Rigid (non-flexible) food plastic packaging is partly recyclable.

-However, flexible packaging (packages such as fresh produce, coffee, snacks, granola bars, sealable plastic bags, stand-up pouches, grains, etc.) is a growing segment of the world’s packaging market.
-Even though the volume of flexible packaging is smaller by weight and volume, reducing the use of plastics, most flexible packaging cannot be practically recycled.
-Apart from the lack of collection and recycling infrastructure for flexible packaging, flexible packaging isn’t made of pure plastic polymers but rather made by blending several materials (necessary to give it the properties of conventional plastics).
-These blended materials make recycling nearly impossible.
+However, flexible packaging (packages such as fresh produce, coffee, snacks, granola bars, etc.) is a growing segment of the world’s packaging market.
+Even though the volume of flexible packaging is smaller by weight and space, most flexible packaging cannot be practically recycled.
+Flexible packaging isn’t made of pure plastic polymers but rather made by blending several materials.
+These blended materials make flexible packaging complicated for separation and recycling.